Predict Child’s Adult Height Online.

 With a child height predictor, parental heights and growth patterns are analyzed using the mid-parental height formula, which offers a pretty good estimation.
 It's not completely accurate because of factors like diet or lifestyle, but it provides a reasonable starting point for projection.

 The mid-parental height formula works out a child’s potential adult height by taking an average of the parents’ heights and tweaking it for gender-specific growth.
-Our height calculator makes this easy, spitting out quick, reliable results for parents eager to know about their kid’s growth.
+Our adult height calculator makes this easy, spitting out quick, reliable results for parents eager to know about their kid’s growth.

-Our height calculator taps into growth charts to match predictions with typical height percentiles for kids of the same age and gender.
+Our height predictor taps into growth charts to match predictions with typical height percentiles for kids of the same age and gender.
 By mixing in parental heights and current measurements, it crafts an estimate that fits within healthy development ranges.

-Our Calculator is based on the mid-parental height formula: For boys, the formula is: the mother’s height + 13 cm + father’s height ÷ 2.
+Our height predictor calculator is based on the mid-parental height formula: For boys, the formula is: the mother’s height + 13 cm + father’s height ÷ 2.
 For girls, the formula is: the father’s height - 13 cm + mother’s height ÷ 2.
 This method estimates a child's anticipated height by taking the average of a child's parental heights and adjusting for gender.
 The method is supported by the Centers for Disease Control and Prevention (CDC) and recommended as a reproducible method of assessing growth.

 Yes, nutrition, sleep and exercise in childhood matters and can impact growth; however, the calculator is using genetic factors with the mid-parent height formula.
 Children should maintain a healthy lifestyle; speak with a pediatrician if you have any questions.